AlignRM/Generalizable-MM-RM/README.md

 #### RM Scoring

 Whether implemented using the standard algorithm or the shortcut-aware algorithm, all MM-RMs can perform inference through a unified implementation.
+Specifically, we have implemented a reward score sampling strategy based on Ray scheduling.
 The corresponding implementation scripts are demonstrated in `scripts/inference.sh`.

 ## Model

-In the original paper, for analytical purposes in cross-distribution experiments, we limited our training data to a single preference dataset source.
-To better serve the community, we are now planning to train a robust reward model based on the proposed Shortcut-aware MM-RM learning algorithm using more comprehensive preference datasets (which is a more common practice in the open-source community).
+In the original paper, for analytical purposes in cross-distribution experiments, we limited our training data to a single data environment.
+To better serve the community, we plan to train a more robust multimodal reward model by combining the proposed shortcut-aware MM-RM algorithm with a more comprehensive preference dataset (which is a more common practice in the open-source community).
 We plan to release this reward model upon completion.

 ## Citation